sophiavanvalkenburg/sophiavanvalkenburg.github.io/README.md

 ### Static Images

-For static images, such as illustrations, the following attribute is required:
+For static images, such as illustrations, the following top-level attribute is required:
 - `imgUrl`: A link to the full-resolution.

 ### Video